jing-library/r-text-mining/episodes/02-preprocessing-data.Rmd

 In terms of data gathering, we may create a dataset or select existing datasets.
 After a dataset is generated, usually, we need to preprocess or clean the text to get it ready for analysis.
-Common techniques used for preparing a dataset include converting text to lower case, removing punctuation and non-alphanumeric characters, remove stopwords, tokenization, tagging parts of speech, word replacement, stemming and lemmatization, etc. Next step will be text mining or analysis.
+Common techniques used for preparing a dataset include converting text to lower case, removing punctuations and non-alphanumeric characters, remove stopwords, tokenization, tagging parts of speech, word replacement, stemming and lemmatization, etc. Next step will be text mining or analysis.
 Some common text mining methods are topic modelling, sentiment analysis, term frequency